Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

          * `[KCSUser userCollection]`; use `[KCSCollection userCollection]` instead.
          * `[KCSQuery queryForNilValueInField:]`; use exact match on `NSNull`, `queryForEmptyValueInField`, or `queryForEmptyOrNullValueInField` instead.
 * __TODO__ examine some more deprecations
+* Built with latest XCode, so should support arm64 architecture

 ## 1.22